jpaulm/javafbp-websockets/README.md

 To rebuild the project under Eclipse, you will also need to add `tools.jar` from your current Java JDK.

-Apparently you may have to do a trivial edit on the `chat1.html` and `chat2.html` files - don't know why!
-See issue #4
+You may have to do a trivial edit (e.g. add a blank) to the `chat1.html` and `chat2.html` files after downloading them - see issue #4.

 Closing down your test